franp9am/signatures/README.md

 ### Qualified timestamps provider

 For the LTA long-term validity, a qualified timestamp is needed.
-Current code is configured to call the "http://timestamp.sectigo.com/qualified" endpoint which seems to work for free and without registration.
+Current code is configured to call the "sectigo" endpoint which seems to work for free for testing purposes.
 It is eIDAS qualified and valid in EU.

-It is not clear what are the rate limits, if there are some.
+It is not clear what are the rate limits or how long it will work.
 Please use modestly.
-No guarantees.

 ## Great validation site